Kitsap, WA · Est. 2015 · Free & OpenGlobal CoderDojo Movement

 • Independent, volunteer-led programming clubs

-• Collaborative, youth-centric & fun learning
+• Collaborative and fun learning

 • Community driven